-EUROPEAN SOCIAL FUND (ESF)
+EUROPEAN SOCIAL FUND+ (ESF+)

-The European Social Fund (the ESF+) will support the overall cohesion policy objectives and be the key financial instrument to implement the European Pillar of Social Rights, to support jobs, recovery and create a fair and socially inclusive society, will an agreed upon budget of €87 billion (in 2018 prices) for the MFF 2021-2027.
+The European Social Fund+ (the ESF+) supports the overall cohesion policy objectives and is the main instrument to implement the European Pillar of Social Rights, support jobs, recovery, create a fair and socially inclusive society, with a budget of $\mathbf{\epsilon}93$ billion for the MFF 2021-2027.

-Whilst the ESF+ is a shared management fund, for actions required at EU level, the Employment and Social Innovation strand will be implemented under direct and indirect management, with a budget of ε 675 million for the MFF.
+Whilst the ESF+ is a shared management fund, and support under the ESF+ is mainly managed by Member States, for actions required at EU level, the mployment and social innovation strand is implemented by the European Commission with a budget of €762 million for the MFF.